-Cell culture supernatants and human serum were tested with this assay.
+Cell culture supernatants, human serum and plasma were tested for this assay.
 Other biological samples might be suitable for use in the assay.
 Remove the serum or plasma from the clot or red cells as soon as possible after clotting and separation.

 Pay attention to a possible Hook Effect due to high sample concentrations (see "Calculation of results" on page 3).

 Samples containing a visible precipitate must be clarified prior to use in the assay.
-Do not use grossly hemolyzed or lipemic samples.
+Do not use grossly hemolyzed or lipemic specimens.

-Samples must be stored frozen at -20°C to avoid loss of bioactive human MIG.
-If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (refer to "Performance characteristics" on page 4).
+Samples must be stored frozen at -20°C to avoid loss of bioactive human sCD23.
+If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (for sample stability refer to "Performance characteristics" on page 4).

 Avoid repeated freeze-thaw cycles.
 Prior to assay, frozen serum or plasma should be brought to room temperature slowly and mixed gently.